 Travelers Insurance Company Limited ("The Company") is a United Kingdom regulated entity authorised to carry out general insurance business.
-The ultimate parent company, The Travelers Companies, Inc. ("Travelers") is a leading provider of property and liability insurance based in the United States.
+The ultimate parent company, The Travelers Companies, Inc. ("Travelers"), is a leading provider of property and liability insurance based in the United States.
 The group has more than 30,000 employees and over 150 years' experience in the insurance industry.
-Travelers is traded on the New York Stock Exchange as "TRV", and is one of the 30 select companies that comprise the Dow Jones Industrial Average.
-As at 31 December 2016, Travelers reported total assets of US\$ 100.2 billion (2015: \$100.18 billion) and shareholders' equity of US\$ 23.2 billion (2015: 23.6 billion).
+Travelers is traded on the New York Stock Exchange as "TRV" and is one of the 30 select companies that comprise the Dow Jones Industrial Average.
+As at 31 December 2018 Travelers reported total assets of US\$ 104.2 billion (2017: US\$103.5 billion) and shareholders' equity of US\$ 22.9 billion (2017: US\$23.7 billion).

 The Company was incorporated in 1971 as the St. Katherine Insurance Company Limited.
 In 1988, St. Katherine was acquired by The St. Paul Companies, Inc., and was gradually integrated into The St. Paul's existing UK-based insurance operations.
-In 2004, The St. Paul Companies Inc., and The Travelers Companies, Inc., merged to form The St. Paul Travelers Companies, Inc. In 2007, the Company's name was changed to Travelers Insurance Company Limited.
+In 2004, The St. Paul Companies Inc. and Travelers Property Casualty Corp. merged to form The Travelers Companies, Inc. In 2007, the Company's name was changed to Travelers Insurance Company Limited.

-In 2016, the Company wrote commercial lines insurance in the United Kingdom and, through its branch in Dublin, in Ireland.
+In 2018 the Company wrote commercial lines insurance in the United Kingdom and, through its branch in Dublin, in Ireland.
 The Company also covered risks located outside of the UK and Ireland, on a freedom of service basis (in the EEA), or by facultative reinsurance (outside of the EEA), generally in support of its UK and Irish based insureds.

 The Company is a provider of insurance solutions targeted at specific customer groups where it can add value with tailored insurance coverage or specific claims handling and risk management expertise.
 The Company's major target customer groups include technology, healthcare and automotive companies, local authorities, property owners, solicitors, financial institutions, and large corporate insureds.
-During 2016 the Company started writing United Kingdom and other European surety business which previously had been written by another group company in the UK and also started distributing insurance policies on a direct basis to small commercial insureds (micro enterprises).

 Travelers' European based operations offer our customers a wide range of cover through the Company, Travelers Syndicate Management Limited (the Managing Agent of Syndicate 5000 of Lloyd's) and Travelers Underwriting Agency Limited.
-The Scope of this Solvency and Financial Condition Report ("SFCR") is Travelers Insurance Company Limited and business written by the Company only will be relevant to this document.
+The Scope of this Solvency and Financial Condition Report ("SFCR") is Travelers Insurance Company Limited.
+Business written by the Company only will be relevant to this document.